Readers & Advisors

 These writing, editing, and publishing professionals are experts in world and travel literature.
 Our list of collaborators is growing to include artists and writers from all over the world.
 This project would be impossible without the generous advice and valuable skills of friends like these.

-Hisham Bustani is a Jordanian award-winning author of four collections of short fiction.
+Hisham Bustani is a Jordanian award-winning author of five collections of short fiction.
 Much of his work revolves around issues related to social and political change, particularly the dystopic experience of post-colonial modernity in the Arab world.
 His work has been described as “"bringing a new wave of surrealism to [Arabic] literary culture, which missed the surrealist revolution of the last century," and that he “belongs to an angry new Arab generation.
 Indeed, he is at the forefront of this generation – combining an unbounded modernist literary sensibility with a vision for total change.”
 Hisham's short fiction has been translated into five languages, with English-language translations appearing in prestigious journals across the US, UK, and Canada, including World Literature Today, Los Angeles Review of Books and The Literary Review.
 In 2009, he was chosen by the German review Inamo as one of the Arab world's emerging and influential new writers.
 In 2013, the UK-based cultural webzine The Culture Trip listed him as one of Jordan’s top six contemporary writers.
 His book The Perception of Meaning, won the 2014 University of Arkansas Arabic Translation Award, and was published in 2015 by Syracuse University Press.
 One of Hisham’s stories was recently chosen to be featured in the inaugural edition of The Best Asian Short Stories anthology, forthcoming in 2017.

 Ameena Hussein is a writer and co founder of the Perera Hussein Publishing House which has established itself as the frontrunner for cutting edge Sri Lankan fiction from emerging and established Sri Lankan authors.
 Her novel The Moon in the Water was longlisted for the Man Asian Literary Award and the Dublin IMPAC.
 Her first short story collection Fifteen was shortlisted for the Gratiaen Prize in 1999 and her second collection of short stories Zillij won the State Literary Prize in 2005.
 She has also edited three collections of children’s stories and a collection of stories for adults.
 Her stories have been published in national and international literary journals.
 She has worked closely with organizations to conduct creative writing classes in a post conflict situation with affected youth.
 She is currently at work on a novel and a travelogue on Ibn Batuta in Sri Lanka.